analysis-tools-dev/website-next/data/blog/bugprove.md

 ## Conclusion

-Overall, I think Bugprove is a great tool for security researchers and privacy-conscious users.
+Overall, I think BugProve is a great tool for security researchers and privacy-conscious users.
 It democratizes security analysis for IoT devices and makes it accessible to a wider audience.
 This itself is a huge improvement for the IoT ecosystem and knowing that BugProve just launched their product in 2021, I'm excited to see where they take it in the future.

-## Try Bugprove yourself
+## Try BugProve yourself

 Thanks to BugProve for sponsoring this project and contributing to the open-source analysis tools ecosystem.